 However, the final seminar of the weekend that I attended was by far the most informative, well put-together, and beneficial.
 It was Beating the System – Travel Points Pointers for a First Class Lifestyle on a Budget by Brian Kelly, The Points Guy.
 I was furiously taking notes on my blackberry about how to make this whole travel rewards thing first when Brian said “I will give the first person to tweet ‘I love points!’
 10,000 AMEX rewards points.”
 Well.
 I was on the Twitter app in a nanosecond and as you can see below even sacrificed spaces, but still couldn’t believe it when I heard that I had won!
 An excerpt from my Twitter stream that day is below, with the newest tweets at the top.

 I was so excited to win!
-As I type this post I am sitting in a cushy hotel in New York that I booked with points, so stay tuned for more details on that and some of the juicy tips we learned during that seminar.
+As I type this post I am sitting in a cushy hotel that I booked with points, so stay tuned for more details on that and some of the juicy tips we learned during that seminar.

 All in all, I loved spending the weekend surrounded by travel mania in every direction.
 The showrooms floor was chaotic and fun, some of the seminars were good and the post-show events were wonderful.
 The biggest drawback was I found myself overall disappointed at most of the seminars in comparison to last year.
 I can’t be sure though if that has to do with the seminars not being as good or with me being a year wiser/more jaded.
 Still, I will absolutely attend again in the future, though I’m not sure I’d go out of my way to be there if I wasn’t already in New York.
 I realized this year that the real highlight for me was the stuff going on outside the actual show- meeting people in the industry and making great connections and new friendships.
 Long live the travel addicts among us!

 Were you at New York Times Travel show?
 What did you think?